 To perform this job successfully, an individual must be able to perform each essential duty and physical demands satisfactorily with or without a reasonable accommodation.

-- Other related duties which may be necessary or desirable to support the Travel Portland’s success.
+- Other related duties, which may be necessary or desirable to support Travel Portland’s success.

 Education and/or Experience; Certificates, Licenses, and Registrations:

 - Bachelor’s Degree with major course work in project management, communications, political affairs or related field, and

 - A minimum of 5 years of successful engagement on state and local policies and issues; at least 5 years’ experience working with a board of directors and managing stakeholder engagement.
 Experience with economic development, tourism industry advocacy or local/federal government experience is preferred, or

 - An equivalent combination of education, experience and training that would provide the knowledge, skills and abilities required for the successful performance of the essential job duties.